Getting Started with Trustplane

 Quick Start

-Get your first AI-powered deployment running in under 5 minutes.
+Get your first deployment running in under 5 minutes.

 Install the CLI

-Install the Doku CLI globally using npm, Homebrew, or the install script.
+Install the Trustplane CLI globally using npm, Homebrew, or the install script.

-npm install -g @doku/cliSee Installation for alternative methods (Homebrew, curl).
+npm install -g @trustplane/cliSee Installation for alternative methods (Homebrew, curl).

 Authenticate

-Log in to connect your Doku account with the CLI.
+Log in to connect your Trustplane account with the CLI.

 Initialize your project

-Navigate to your project directory and run doku init.
-Doku scans your repo, detects your framework and language, and generates a doku.yaml config file.
+Navigate to your project directory and run trustplane init.
+Trustplane scans your repo, detects your framework and language, and generates a trustplane.yaml config file.

 cd ~/projects/my-saas-app

 Run a single command to deploy.
-Doku provisions infrastructure, sets up staging, runs a canary rollout, and promotes to production.
+Trustplane provisions infrastructure, sets up staging, runs a canary rollout, and promotes to production.

 git push origin main.
 See CI/CD Integration.What Just Happened?

-When you ran doku deploy, the following pipeline executed automatically:
+When you ran trustplane deploy, the following pipeline executed automatically:

-At every stage, Doku monitors error rates, latency, and resource utilization.
+At every stage, Trustplane monitors error rates, latency, and resource utilization.
 If anything looks wrong during the canary phase, it rolls back automatically — no manual intervention required.